hexuscraft/hexuscraft-java/SECURITY.md

 The source code here is updated fairly often, so it is possible older versions already have the vulnerability patched

-Please use the latest available source in the [main branch](https://github.com/hexuscraft/hexuscraft-java/tree/main) for testing vulnerabiltiies
+Please use the latest available source in the [main branch](https://github.com/hexuscraft/hexuscraft-java/tree/main) for testing vulnerabilities

 ## Reporting a Vulnerability